 We first consider directed graphs $\gamma=(V,E)$ with $V$ a finite set of nodes and $E\subset V\times V$ the set of directed edges.
 If $(v,w)\in E$, we say that the edge is going from $v$ to $w$, and $v$ is called a predecessor of $w$.
 Two directed graphs $(V_1,E_1)$ and $(V_2,E_2)$ are equivalent if there exists a bijection $\varphi: V_1\rightarrow V_2$ with $(\varphi\times\varphi) (E_1)=E_2$.
 For brevity of notation, to avoid drawing arrows on the forests, an edge linking two nodes goes from the top node to the bottom one.
 If there is an eventual cycle, the arrows on it are going in the clockwise direction.
 For example,

 We call aromatic forests the equivalence classes of directed graphs where each node has at most one outgoing edge.
 The connected components making an aromatic forest are called aromatic trees.
-According to the above definition, there are two types of trees: \begin{itemize} \item \emph{aromas} are aromatic trees\footnote{Such graphs with one cycle are not strictly speaking ``trees'', they are however called aromatic trees in the literature as an analogy with carbon chemistry.} with exactly one cycle: $\etree 1 2 0 1$, $\etree 2 2 0 1$, $\etree 5 2 0 1$, $\etree 5 2 0 2$, \dots \item \emph{rooted trees} do not have a cycle ; they have a unique node that has no outgoing edge and that is called the root, graphically represented at the bottom: $\etree 1 1 0 1$, $\etree 2 1 0 1$, $\etree 3 2 0 1$, $\etree 3 1 0 1$, \dots \end{itemize} Thus, an aromatic forest is a collection of aromas in addition to at most one rooted tree.
-We call $\AA\TT$ the set of aromatic forests containing exactly one rooted tree, and we name its elements the aromatic rooted forests.
+According to the above definition, there are two types of trees: \begin{itemize} \item \emph{aromas} are aromatic trees\footnote{Such graphs with one cycle are not strictly speaking ``trees'', they are however called aromatic trees in the literature as an analogy with carbon chemistry.} with exactly one cycle: $\etree 1 2 0 1$, $\etree 2 2 0 1$, $\etree 5 2 0 1$, $\etree 5 2 0 2$, \dots \item \emph{rooted trees} do not have a cycle ; they have a unique node that has no outgoing edge and that is called the root, graphically represented at the bottom: $\etree 1 1 0 1$, $\etree 2 1 0 1$, $\etree 3 2 0 1$, $\etree 3 1 0 1$, \dots \end{itemize} Thus, an aromatic forest is a collection of aromas and rooted trees.
+We call $\AA\TT=\{\etree 1 1 0 1, \etree 1 2 0 1 \: \etree 1 2 0 1 \: \etree 2 1 0 1, \dots\}$ the set of aromatic forests containing exactly one rooted tree, and we name its elements the aromatic rooted forests.